pabloblancog/pabloblancog.github.io/_posts/2020_9_18_swiftUI_login.md

 }
 ```

-SwiftUI allows the developer to modify an element appearance or logic by using `View modifiers`.
-These modifiers are declared after the element declaration.
+> SwiftUI allows the developer to modify an element appearance or logic by using `View modifiers`.
+These modifiers must be declared after the element declaration.

 ```
 // 6.
 Sign in button